pombredanne/lsb-release-upstream/upstream/trisquel/README.md

 ![Trisquel Screenshot](http://trisquel.info/files/screenshots/t7.jpg)

 Hey Trisquel, you're such an awesome distribution!

 We'd love to see the `-u` option added to the `lsb_release` script.
 This will make shell script developers lives a lot easier.

+Please [check here](../../ideal-solution.md) how to do that.

+Thanks a lot for the attention!